Ben Mingay: Background

-Mingay studied Opera Voice at the Sydney Conservatorium of Music.
+Growing up in Elermore Vale, New South Wales on the outskirts of Newcastle, Mingay went to boarding school, The Armidale School, from age 12.
+His mother suggested he do the school play to occupy his spare time.
+He thought it was for losers, but agreed to do it for her.
+He had to perform a song and discovered that he had a bass baritone voice.
+Mingay studied opera voice at the Sydney Conservatorium of Music.

 He plays both piano and acoustic guitar.
 He is also a fire breather and a stunt driver.
-He recently divorced his wife Kirby Burgess.
+He was married to actress Kirby Burgess, but they divorced after two years.

 Career

 In 2004 he appeared as a guest on the police series Blue Heelers where he played Troy Baxter.
 That same year he starred as Jim Beatson on the medical series All Saints.

 In 2013, Mingay scored his first major role on television when he joined the main cast of the sixth season of Australian series Packed to the Rafters.
 He played the young electrician Fergus "Buzz" Graham, father of Jackson Graham (Narek Arman) and employee of Dave Rafter (Erik Thomson).
 Mingay's Graham enters into a relationship with Emma Mackey (Zoe Cramond) until the series finale on 2 July of that year.
 That same year, Mingay joined the main cast of Wonderland in the role of Rob Duffy.

 Mingay performed in the new cabaret act Swing on This at the Adelaide Cabaret Festival on 7 June 2014 with a cast that included Luke Kennedy, Michael Falzon, and Matt Lee.
-Festival Artistic Director, and singer in her own right, Kate Ceberano appeared as a special guest.
+Festival artistic director, and singer in her own right, Kate Ceberano appeared as a special guest.
 Following Adelaide Cabaret Festival, they performed as the headline act at both the official black tie launch of the refurbished Bunbury Regional Entertainment Centre on 25 July and at the community concert the next evening, again playing to a full house.

 Mingay joined the cast of Home and Away as Trystan Powell in 2015.

 Mingay has performed at several concerts including the charity benefit Pants Off for Beyond Blue, a concert involving several performers each singing in their underwear.

+His professional opera debut came in 2024 in the role of Papageno in an English-language production Mozart's The Magic Flute for Opera Australia at the Sydney Opera House.
+He had sung in this opera before in a school production in 2000.

+In 2019, Mingay appeared in the ABC series Frayed.
+Mingay would reprise his role from the first season in the second series of the show, which aired in 2021.
+In February 2021, Mingay was announced as part of the cast for the first series of Foxtel legal drama The Twelve.